 Dr Leonie Stevens had a previous career as a writer, with six novels and a range of short fiction published.
 A settler-descendent of multiple generations, the Culture Wars of the early 2000s ignited a passion for the kinds of true stories not taught in school.
 She studied history and archaeology, and her PhD focused on the activism of Tasmanian First Nations Peoples during their exile on Flinders Island in the 1830s and 40s.
 She researches and writes on Indigenous and Australian history.

-David Haworth is Senior Research Officer for the program.
-He is also completing a doctoral thesis at the University of Melbourne, looking at depictions of non-human artfulness and creativity.
+Dr David Haworth is Senior Research Officer for the program.
+His PhD looked at depictions of non-human artfulness and creativity.
 He has conducted doctoral research at the Natural History Museum in London and the Museum of Natural History in Paris.
 David’s Masters thesis won the 2013 Percival Serle Prize.
-He has published and presented on such topics as inter-species animal friendships, the ‘feral’ or animal-reared child, talking animals in fairy tales, and the artfulness of scientific illustration.
+He has published and presented on such topics as the artfulness of scientific illustration, interspecies animal friendships, the ‘feral’ or animal-reared child, illusion and mimicry in nature and art, and the cultural histories of the black swan.

 Jacinta Walsh is Research Support Officer for the ‘Global Encounters and First Nations Peoples: 1000 Years of Australian History’ Laureate project and a PhD Candidate through the Monash Indigenous Studies Centre.
 Jacinta is a Jaru woman and a proud mother to three boys.
 She has a Bachelor of Secondary Education from the University of Melbourne and a Graduate Certificate in Business Marketing from Swinburne University.
 Previously Jacinta has worked in the area of Indigenous Student Support at a number of Melbourne Universities.
 Jacinta is super excited to be involved in this project and is looking forward to the Global Encounters journey.